 My mission was complete!

-I was so lucky that SO many people were so nice and graciously let me cut to the front each time, despite having a disgusting mix of tears and sweat just pouring off of me.
+I was so lucky that SO many people were so nice and graciously let me cut to the front each time, despite having a disgusting mix of tears and sweat pouring off of me.

-I plopped down in my seat just in time to hear the flight crew announce that "we’ll be off as soon as they finish loading the last few pieces of luggage”.
+I plopped down in my seat just in time to hear the flight crew announce, “we’ll be off as soon as they finish loading the last few pieces of luggage”.
 I couldn’t believe I actually made it.
 I smiled, wiped the sweat off my face and settled in for the flight to paradise.